-For IBM products, the system name is always preceded by “IBM.”
+For IBM products, the header name is always preceded by “IBM.”

 Links in the header are supported as product navigation, if required.
-These links drop down to the side menu in narrow screen widths.
+These links move to the side menu in narrow screen widths.

-Dropdowns are supported as product navigation, if required.
+Sub-menus are supported as product navigation, if required.
 Include the down-pointing chevron after the link label.
-Dropdowns open on click and are closed by either selecting an item in the menu, clicking outside the menu area, or clicking on the menu label.
+Sub-menus open on click and are closed by either selecting an item in the menu, clicking outside the menu area, or clicking on the menu label.
 When open, the chevron should point up.
-Dropdown menu labels serve only to open the dropdown; they cannot link to another page in the product.
+Sub-menu labels serve only to open the dropdown; they cannot link to another page in the product.

-These icons are reserved for universal, system-level functions such as profile, search, notifications, and similar functions.
-Not every product on a system is required to show the same header icons, but it is recommended for a better cross-product user experience.
+These utilities are reserved for universal, system-level functions such as profile, search, notifications, and similar functions.
+Not every product on a system is required to show the same utilities, but it is recommended for a better cross-product user experience.

 The switcher provides a way for the user to easily navigate between products and systems.
 Recommended uses for this component include recently used apps, frequently used apps, or all apps attached to the user’s account.
 If the list is a manageable size, include all apps or products available on the system.